25+ Air Facts: Everything You Need to Know! (Free Printable)

 Air pollution is a significant problem in many parts of the world.
 It can have severe consequences on human health and the environment.

-Some of the primary sources of air pollution include industrial emissions, vehicle exhaust, and wildfires.
-According to the World Health Organization, air pollution kills an estimated seven million people globally yearly.
+Industrial emissions, vehicle exhaust, and wildfires are some of the primary sources of air pollution.
+According to the World Health Organization, air pollution kills an estimated seven million people globally annually.

-The density of air can vary depending on the temperature and pressure.
-Warm air is less dense than cold air, so hot air rises and cold air sinks.
+Air’s density can vary depending on temperature and pressure.
+Warm air is less dense than cold air, so hot air rises, and cold air sinks.

 The density of air also affects how objects move through it.
 For example, airplanes need to account for the density of the air to maintain lift and stay in the air.